-TheContributor.com is a news organization drawing from a network of hundreds of blogs, online submissions and original reporting to deliver stories you may have missed.
+TheContributor.com is a national news network of independent writers, journalists, artists and advocacy leaders.
 We cover everything from local city council meetings to international events; from Mars to your backyard.
-We feature citizen journalists alongside seasoned professionals with the occasional concerned taxpayer.
-All are welcome to contribute to the conversation.
+The big stories, plus the ones you’ve missed.
+We feature seasoned professionals, cub reporters along with the occasional concerned taxpayer.
+More importantly, all are welcome to contribute to the conversation.

-Oh and we pay revenue share to bloggers for using their content.
-We pay our contributors (a little, at least).
-Click here to join our network.
+Oh, and we pay revenue share to our content creators.
+We pay our Contributors (a little at least) Click here to join our network.

 Yeah, yeah, we know.
-However, content has value to advertisers, owners and investors and that should translate into money to content creators at some point.
-That point is now.
-We pay bloggers.
+However, content has value for advertisers, owners and investors so that should translate into money for content creators at some point.
+We’ve decided that point should be now.
+You know, put our money where our mouths are.
+We pay Contributors.

-We share revenue generated from your stories.
+We share revenue generated from landing pages.
 The Contributor splits advertising revenue on story detail pages 50/50 with content providers.
-As a member of our network you'll be able to check your balance and request payment at any time.
-We automatically send you a check when your account generates over $50.
+Contributors are able to check their balance and request payment at any time.
+We automatically send checks when accounts generate over $50.
+The first check we cut was to Sam Seder for using his web-based show, The Majority Report.
+It was for $177.
+He’s worth every penny.
+We also hire freelance journalists to work on assignment.
+Our rates are very competitive (for the Internet).

 Email us or direct your favorite blogger to our sign up page.